Thank you for your interest in La Roche. You will receive a response within two business days.

 - Applicants must have a minimum 2.75 GPA and demonstrate financial need

 - Essay and two letters of recommendation are required

 The scholarship was established in memory of Tem Tipton by her family in tribute to her professional achievements as a reference librarian and teacher and in recognition of her community service activities.

 - Open to currently enrolled full-time, undergraduate students pursuing a degree in education or English who have completed their freshman year

 - Applicants must have financial need, a cumulative GPA of 3.0, and have current or past involvement with community service or other types of volunteer activities

 - Recipient must remain in good standing during award term

-- Essay and recommendation letters required
+- Essay and two recommendation letters required

 our classrooms, residence halls and more.